wqking/obfupy/doc/transformer_rewriter.md

 A list of symbol names that will be preserved and not renamed.
 If it's `None`, no symbol names are preserved.
 Note: this option can't be set from within `callback`.

+### foldConstantExpression = True
+Precompute the value of any constant expression such as `1 + 2 * 3` and replace the expression with the result (`7` in the example).
+The folding applies to boolean, unary, binary, and compare operators, and some built-in functions such as `str`, `chr`, `ord`, etc.
+To make this option affect, you need to turn of other options, such as extractConstant, invertBoolOperator, invertCompareOperator, rewriteIf, expandIfCondition, and extractBuiltinFunction.

 <!--auto generated section-->